-Infocom's Return to Zork is a first-person point-and-click adventure.
+Return to Zork is a first-person point-and-click adventure, developed by Activision and released under the Infocom label which the previous Zork games had made famous.
 Gameplay revolves around exploration of different areas, collecting items, talking to characters, and solving puzzles.
 Combat is fairly minimal in the game.
 Often the player will have to combine a variety of odd items from their inventory to make a single item that will allow them to progress further into the game.

-The opening cut scene features the famous White House from the first text adventure, Zork I. The first few lines from the game also appear on-screen, starting with: "You are standing by a white house."
-After movement commands are typed in, (as part of the cut scene, not by the player), the mailbox outside of the house is opened.
+The opening cut scene features the famous white house from Infocom's first text adventure, Zork I. The first few lines from Zork I also appear on-screen, starting with: "You are standing by a white house."
+After movement commands are typed in (as part of the cut scene, not by the player), the mailbox outside of the house is opened.
 Inside is a message delivered through a Tele-orb.
-The player hears that they are a sweepstakes winner and that the man is "looking forward to..." but he is cut off before he finishes the message.
+The player hears that they have won a sweepstakes trip to the Valley of the Sparrows, and that the man is "looking forward to..." but he is cut off before he finishes the message.
 The assumption is that the man is attacked by an unseen enemy.

 The next area is a lighthouse owned by a deranged keeper, who warns of the "Road to the South."
 This is where a puzzle involving different objects begins; the player cannot journey down the road but must find a way into the town of Shanbar.

 After the player leaves the lighthouse, Wizard Trembyle appears again, saying "What a bore!
 Oh!
 That reminds me, did you hear the one about the appe...[laughter] about the appetite of the wild boar in the forest of the sp..." but the transmission cuts out.
 This is a reference to the Forest of the Spirits, a maze-like forest that the player visits in the latter half of the game.

 Ultimately, the player unravels the plot of Morphius, who is using the vultures to carry people away to serve as slave labor in his underground construction and mines.